-Imagining the manifest form of a Deity or Guru and worshipping It/Him ritualistically, in the mind, is called mental ritualistic worship (manaspuja).
+Imagining the manifest form of a Deity or Guru and worshipping them ritualistically in one’s mind, is called Manaspuja.

 A. Performing ritualistic worship as per Path of Rituals (Karmakand) is at the gross level, whereas doing so in the mind, is at the subtle level.
-Based on the principle of going from ‘the gross to the subtle’, mental worship is superior to ritualistic worship performed at the physical level.
+Based on the principle of Spirituality – ‘one should go from gross to subtle’, worship performed in mind (subtle) is superior to the ritualistic worship performed physically (at gross level).

-B. Despite the desire to perform ritualistic worship of God physically, some are unable to do so due to jobs and profession.
-So, when travelling or at other times they can perform mental ritualistic worship.
-Even those who perform gross ritualistic worship daily can try to do mental worship.
+B. Despite the desire to perform ritualistic worship of God physically, some are unable to do so due to various limitations.
+So, the Scriptures have given us the very easy way of worship in the form of Manaspuja, where there are no restrictions of space or time.
+One is free to offer the best and choicest of offerings while doing Manaspuja.
+Even those who perform gross ritualistic worship daily can try to do Manaspuja.

 Reference : Holy text produced by Sanatan ‘Science underlying worship with five substances and sixteen substances’.

-An example of mental ritualistic worship of Shri Mahalakshmidevi is given further.
-Accordingly, devotees can perform ritualistic worship of Shri Shantadurga, Shri Vitthal-Rakhumai etc.
+An example of Manaspuja (ritualistic worship performed in mind) of Shri Mahalakshmi devi is given ahead.
+Accordingly, devotees can perform ritualistic worship of their Ishtadevata (Deity of worship).

 Substances used in the ritualistic worship